Not all Ceramic Cat Fountains are Created Equal

 Sierra BioScience was the first company to commercially offer lead-free ceramic cat fountains that are handmade in the USA.
 The designer of the Glacier Point fountains is an award winning medical device inventor (with more than 20 issued patents) who used scientific and medically recognized principles and materials that support health and do not contain materials or use workmanship that can cause injury or disease to a pet or a pet parent.
 Thousands of experienced cat parents have purchased a Glacier Point Cat Fountain because other cat fountains have design defects that range from inconvenient to dangerous.
 The feedback from our customers who have used more “stylish” cat fountains include:

-- The only effective charcoal filter is an inline filter.
+The only effective charcoal filter is an inline filter.
 Inline filters are the only filters approved for use in hospitals, municipal water districts, automobiles and jet aircraft.
-Charcoal filters that simply sit inside a water container are worthless, ineffective and often insult the intelligence of the average person.
+Charcoal filters that simply sit inside a water container are worthless, ineffective and should insult the intelligence of the average person.

 The bottom line is that stylish water fountains from ceramic artisans can be a beautiful addition to any home that does not have pets.
 Pet fountains are actually a medical device that requires the scientific knowledge and expertise of a professional medical device inventor.